DefaultRisk.com the web's biggest credit risk modeling resource.

 Rating System Dynamics and Bank-Reported Default Probabilities under the New Basel Capital Accord

-by Erik Heitfield of the Board of Governors of the Federal Reserve System
+by Erik Heitfield of the Federal Reserve Board

 April 1, 2004